 b.
 Indirect effects for fuels other than biofuels

-ARB identified indirect land use changes as a significant source of additional GHG emissions for some crop-based biofuels, and included the emissions associated with these changes in the carbon intensity values assigned to those fuels in the LCFS.
-Most scientific studies, including modeling performed for the LCFS, show that land use change effects for crop-based biofuels constitute a large percentage, and in some cases a majority, of the overall GHG emissions associated with fuel production and use.
+ARB identified indirect land use changes as a significant source of additional GHG emissions for some crop-based biofuels, and included the estimated emissions associated with these changes in the carbon intensity values assigned to those fuels in the LCFS.
+Most scientific studies, including modeling performed for the LCFS, show that land use change effects for crop-based biofuels constitute a large percentageof the overall GHG emissions associated with fuel production and use.

 As part of the original rulemaking, ARB identified no other significant indirect effects that result in large GHG emissions that would substantially affect the LCFS framework for reducing the carbon intensity of transportation fuels.
 In addition, stakeholders did not provide any quantitative analysis that demonstrates that these impacts are significant.
 ARB concluded that excluding the indirect effects from the carbon intensity values of other fuels, such as electricity and petroleum, does not have any significant effect on the overall global warming potential of these fuels and does not substantially affect the assessment of the strategies and pathways that are likely to be used to comply with the regulation.
 But exclusion of the indirect effects from the carbon intensity values of some biofuels would give a completely erroneous assessment of the global warming potential and would introduce substantial errors in the assessment of the strategies and pathways that would likely be used to comply with the regulation.
 This would delay the development of truly low-carbon fuels and jeopardize the achievement of a ten percent reduction in fuel carbon intensity by 2020.